 We need God’s help in ordering our thoughts.
 It is prudent to ask the Lord at all times: “Does this matter to You?
-Is it something You want me to be focused on; or is it a distraction, a waste of time?”
+Is it something You want me to be focused on; or, is it a distraction?”

 Can we afford to spends our days in vanity?
 Moses knew the fleeting nature of our time here on earth and prayed: “So teach us to number our days, that we may apply our hearts unto wisdom.”
 (Psalm 90:12)

 The days are evil.
 They are filled with unexpected events which demand our attention.
 But when we have a choice on what to think upon, we need to make a wise choice.
 Some things are just not worth our meditation – they will consume us, depress us, deaden us.